 Vanessa sputtered.
 "I don't know what you're talking about," she spat, "but I forbade you from approaching the Ghost!
 I've already changed the security codes, so you're not getting back on board!"

 The taller fox picked up her packages again as the cab driver waited with impatient looks toward his next fare, the white cat with one brown ear.

 "What makes you think I have any interest in setting foot on board the Ghost ever again?" she asked, walking away with her purchases toward the spaceport landing pads.

 Vanessa snorted and then turned to the cab driver.
 "Wait for me," she told him with clenched teeth.

 "Yeah, okay, but I'm startin' the meter on you," the canine driver replied indifferently.

 The vixen didn't bother to answer Vanessa's repeated demands for an explanation, and took her packages right up to the Blue Horizon's extended cargo ramp.
-Standing just inside in casual conversation was a cougar, a lynx and a Border collie; all three looked down at them as Taro walked up toward them with Vanessa in tow.
+Standing just inside the open bay in casual conversation was a cougar, a lynx and a Border collie; all three looked down at them as Taro stepped up toward them with Vanessa in tow.

 "Thank you," she replied.
 Vanessa followed them up inside the cargo bay with a scowl, but in real puzzlement.

 "What is going on?" the cat demanded.